top of page

 The Air and Water Diet???

-The French have outdone themselves with the air and water diet, it’s called: “L’Air Fooding”.
-Here’s what you do: Eat nothing and drink lots of water.
-On the plus side, the diet allows you to occasionally drink salt soup.
-The way it works, and I’m not kidding, is you pretend to eat.
-With a full plate of food in front of you, go through all the motions of eating but don’t actually put any food in your mouth.
-Look at the food, smell it, tease your stomach, then pick up a forkful of air and swallow it.
-Channel your inner Marcel Marceau.
-Sounds yummy and filling, where do I sign up?
-If you believe this works I have another diet for you: The Long Breath Diet – breathe your fat away!!
+The French have surpassed themselves with the air and water diet known as "L’Air Fooding."
+Here's how it works: consume nothing and drink plenty of water.
+On the bright side, the diet occasionally permits you to drink salt soup.
+The method, and I'm not joking, involves pretending to eat.
+With a full plate of food before you, perform all the actions of eating without actually consuming any food.
+Observe the food, smell it, tempt your stomach, then lift a forkful of air and swallow it.
+Embrace your inner Marcel Marceau.
+Sounds delicious and satisfying, where do I sign up?
+If you think this is effective, I have another diet suggestion for you: The Long Breath Diet – breathe your fat away!!

 You are 70% water (give or take).
 Our bones, muscles, blood, and organs contain copious amounts of H20.
 Like air, water is a need.
 In its absence, your mouth will dry, your lips will crack, your tongue will swell, your body temperature will rise, heart rate will increase and eventually your organs will shut down.
 The average human can live for 3 to 5 days without water.
 However, this isn’t something you should test.
 Writing about death by dehydration makes me thirsty.